 We and our parent companies have a significant amount of debt and may (subject to applicable restrictions in their debt instruments) incur additional debt in the future.
-As of March 31, 2007, our total debt was approximately \$18.9 billion, our member's deficit was approximately \$5.9 billion and the deficiency of earnings to cover fixed charges for the three months ended March 31, 2007 was \$300 million.
+As of March 31, 2007, our total debt was approximately \$8.8 billion, our member's equity was approximately \$3.5 billion and the deficiency of earnings to cover fixed charges for the three months ended March 31, 2007 was \$36 million.

-As of March 31, 2007, approximately \$413 million aggregate principal amount of Charter's convertible notes were outstanding, which matures in 2009.
-Charter will need to raise additional capital and/or receive distributions or payments from its subsidiaries in order to satisfy this debt obligation.
+As of March 31, 2007, our parent companies had approximately \$10.3 billion aggregate principal amount of debt.
+We and our parent companies will need to raise additional capital and/or receive distributions or payments from subsidiaries in order to satisfy our and their respective debt obligations.
 An additional \$450 million aggregate principal amount of Charter's convertible notes was held by CCHC.

-Because of its and our significant indebtedness, the ability of Charter and our ability to raise additional capital at reasonable rates or at all is uncertain, and the ability of our subsidiaries to make distributions or payments to us and our parent companies is subject to availability of funds and restrictions under our and our subsidiaries' applicable debt instruments and under applicable law.
+Because of our and their significant indebtedness, our and our parent companies' ability to raise additional capital at reasonable rates or at all is uncertain, and our and our parent companies' ability to make distributions or payments to our and their respective parent companies is subject to availability of funds and restrictions under our and our subsidiary's applicable debt instruments and under applicable law.
 If we find it necessary to engage in a recapitalization or other similar transaction, our noteholders might not receive principal and interest payments to which they are contractually entitled.